containerize-com/Products/en/message-queue-software/resque/_index.md

 keywords: open source scheduler, open source queueing system, distributed job scheduler, open source job scheduler, run process in background, job scheduling tool
 title: Resque | Redis-backed open source scheduler
 description: Resque open source scheduler backed by Redis.
 It creates background jobs, places them on multiple queues and then process later on open source queueing system
-singlepageh1title: Redis-backed queuing system for background processing tool.
+singlepageh1title: Redis-backed queuing system for background processing.
 singlepageh2title: Resque is an open source queueing system backed by Redis.
 It creates background jobs, places them on multiple queues and then schedule jobs to process later.
 Shortdescriptionlistingpage: Resque is an ruby based open source scheduler.
 Resque distributed job scheduler is used for creating background jobs using Redis, placing them on multiple queues and then schedule them later.
 linktitle: Resque